Elvis (1979 film)

 Elvis is a 1979 American made-for-television biographical film aired on ABC.
-It was directed by John Carpenter and starring Kurt Russell as Elvis Presley.
-It marked the first collaboration between Carpenter and Russell.
+It is directed by John Carpenter and stars Kurt Russell as Elvis Presley, and marked the first collaboration between Carpenter and Russell.

 After its success on television in the United States, a shorter re-edited version of Elvis was released theatrically throughout Europe and Australia.
-It was nominated for a Golden Globe Award for Best Motion Picture Made for Television, and for three Primetime Emmy Awards, including Outstanding Lead Actor in a Miniseries or a Movie for Russell.
+It was nominated for a Golden Globe Award for Best Motion Picture Made for Television, and for three Primetime Emmy Awards (including Outstanding Lead Actor in a Limited Series or a Special for Russell).